9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 ::::

-It only returns a `MovieReview` if the alist contains all of the necessary values, and they\'re all non-empty strings.
-However, the fact that it validates its inputs is its only merit: it suffers badly from the \"staircasing\" that we\'ve learned to be wary of, and it knows the intimate details of the representation of an alist.
+It only returns a `MovieReview` if the alist contains all of the necessary values, and they're all non-empty strings.
+However, the fact that it validates its inputs is its only merit: it suffers badly from the "staircasing" that we've learned to be wary of, and it knows the intimate details of the representation of an alist.

-Since we\'re now well acquainted with the `Maybe` monad, we can tidy up the staircasing.
+Since we're now well acquainted with the `Maybe` monad, we can tidy up the staircasing.

 :::: captioned-content